MarkSilverMedia/jekyll-simple/shows.md

 ## The Groovy Galleon Podcast (2017-)

-The Groovy Galleon Podcast will be my first podcast.
-Starting in June, this podcast will explore various aspects of music, whether it be discussion about tracks, albums, & genres, or interviews with fellow musicians.
+The Groovy Galleon Podcast is my first podcast!
+Started in June 2017, this podcast explores various aspects of music, whether it be discussion about tracks, albums, & genres, or interviews with fellow musicians.
 The podcast will be found on [this page](https://marksilvermedia.github.io/groovygalleon/podcast).

 ## Distrohopper (2016)